gitrj95/em/README.txt

 2 Install
 =========

-  `make'.
-The `Makefile' is trivial.
+  Inspect the `Makefile'.
+The implementation is trivial.